4d/go-mobile/docs/tutorials/creating-list-forms/list-form-svg-file.md

 <text id="cookery" ios:values="search,section,f1,f2,f3"/>
 ```

-Inclues IDs which define your form areas:
+Includes IDs which define your form areas:

-* **search ID**: Refers to the search field area.
+* **search**: Refers to the search field area.
 This will allow you to drag and drop a field as the search criteria in your list form (optional).
-*  **section ID**: Refers to the section field area.
+* **section**: Refers to the section field area.
 This will allow you drag and drop a field as the sort criteria in your list form (optional).
-*  **f1, f2 and f3 IDs**: Refers to the fields to display in each cell of your list form.
+* **f1, f2 and f3**: Refers to the fields to display in each cell of your list form.
 This will allow you to drag and drop fields to appear in your list form cells.

-## Area position, height, width and type
+## Area position, height, and width

 You can define the position, height and width for:

 * Searchfield